The CONNECT study

 Overview of Study

 This research has three work packages.
-First, we will examine existing published evidence and guidance on remote consultations in sexual and reproductive health services and impacts on inequalities.
-Secondly, we will evaluate changes to patient consultations in three case study areas by analysing data from clinic records before and after the increased use of remote consultations.
-Patients, clinicians, service managers and commissioners will be interviewed to obtain their views and experiences.
-The final work package will bring the study findings together, working with key stakeholders to develop recommendations and guidance.
+First, we examined existing published evidence and guidance on remote consultations in sexual and reproductive health services and impacts on inequalities.
+We are currently evaluating changes to patient consultations in three case study areas by analysing data from clinic records before and after the increased use of remote consultations.
+Patients, clinicians, service managers and commissioners have been interviewed to obtain their views and experiences.
+The final work package (a Delphi Exercise) is now being designed which will bring the study findings together, working with lay people and key stakeholders to develop recommendations and guidance.

-Insights from patients and the public have been integral to the development of our plans and will be integral to the management and delivery of the research we are planning to conduct.
+Insights from patients and the public have been integral to the development of our plans and will continue to be integral to the management and delivery of work package 3.
 In this way, and importantly, the study will improve future patient care by informing service planning and provision.

 Study Location